-Figure 1.
-The teachers introduce the solar energy instruments for the students.
+Figure 2.
+A teacher introduces solar energy instruments to the students

 The Third Step:

-In activities with investigation group, the students deal with the scientific, technological and social aspects of solar energy.
-It will introduce the students to an investigation and activities on the subject of solar energy are the teacher instructions.
-The students will work as a team, as they construct the solar kits that operate through solar energy.
+In activities within an investigation group, students deal with the scientific, technological and social aspects of solar energy.
+The teacher introduces the students to an investigation and activities on the subject of solar energy.
+The students work as a team to construct solar kits, which operate using solar energy.

 The Fourth Step:

-The students will built a big model of solar village inside the school; everything, which needs energy use the solar energy, such as lighting, TV, computer, communications and transport.
-The students built a small car that moves in the school courtyard and water pump that operate with solar energy (see Figure ...).
+The students build a large model solar village inside the school and learn that many things require energy to operate - lighting, TVs, computers, communications and transport.
+The students build a small car which drives in the school courtyard, and a water pump that operates using solar energy (see Figure 3).